cgalpin92/project2-potterquiz/README.md

       - A question for the player.
       - 4 answer choices in the form of buttons.
 These are either stacked vertically on smaller screens or horizontally on larger screens.
       - A home button for the player to return to the Main Contents.
       - A score board labelled with 'Correct' and 'Incorrect'.
-The relative label will increment after each question depending on if the user selects the correct or incorrect answer.
+The value of the relative label will increase after each question depending on if the user selects the correct or incorrect answer.
 If the player replays the game the score for both 'Correct' and 'Incorrect' will reset to 0.
     - All font within the Quiz Area is black on white background which is clear for the user.
     - If the player exists the game and selects 'Begin Quiz' again the game resets back to the start and the user starts the game again.